Ken Barger

 Expanding our understandings of our own and others' human behavior involves applying these principles of learning.
 For more guidelines on this process, see:

-• No personal information is collected on this and related web materials.
+No personal information is collected on this and related pages.